 - Yield : 25

-In a bowl mix the flour with the almond meal, the sugar, the egg, the melted butter, the lemon and the juice of the orange.
+In a bowl mix the flour with the almond meal, the sugar, the egg, the melted butter, the zest and the juice of the orange.
 Add the vanilla essence and the baking powder.

 Working with your hands form a smooth ball.
 Add a little extra flour to help you with this if it is too sticky.
 Wrap it in cling film and put it in the fridge for 30 minutes.